Up to 10 million homes across the United States bring drinking water into them through lead pipes.

 All homes built before 1986 or that have not had pipes replaced since then are at risk for having lead in the water.
 Although most homes built after the 1950s don’t have lead pipes, lead soldering was still common until 1986.

 Whether or not your home is at risk for lead contamination, installing a filtration system may still be a good idea.
 There are other heavy metals and chemical contaminants found in water supplies that filters can remove to improve your drinking water.
 To be sure, you can always have your water tested, but watch out for scams.
+There are easy-to-use water test kits available that can determine what’s really in your water.

 How to Remove Lead from Water